 What is Shoulder Impingement Syndrome?

-Shoulder impingement syndrome refers to pain emanating from the tendons of the rotator cuff (small muscles of the shoulder which guide and steer arm movements) or from the bursa that sits above these tendons (a bursa is a fluid filled sack which provides a friction reducing surface for movement to occur).
+Shoulder impingement syndrome refers to pain emanating from the tendons of the rotator cuff (muscles of the shoulder which guide and steer arm movements) or from the bursa that sits above these tendons (a bursa is a fluid filled sack which provides a friction reducing surface for movement to occur).
 This is often descibed by patients as a “tennis injury in the upper arm”.
 Shoulder impingement can be due to many reasons; however, the over-head action of a tennis serve places these tendons under considerable strain and is a common cause of shoulder pain in tennis players.

 What is Tennis Leg?

-Tennis leg refers to a tear of the inner portion of the calf muscle (Medial gastrocnemius).
+Tennis leg refers to a tear of the inner portion of the calf muscle (medial gastrocnemius).
 This injury involves the junction between the medial gastrocnemius part of its tendon that runs within the muscle belly itself (called the aponeurosis).
 Tennis leg often occurs when sprinting to return the ball and causes a sudden sharp pain in the back of the lower leg.

 What is Achilles Tendonothapy?